France pulls out of hosting Rugby League World Cup

 The tournament was awarded to France after initial plans for it to be held in North America were scrapped.

-Organisers have been unable to meet financial criteria set out by the French government, leaving the event at risk of a financial deficit.
+Organisers have been unable to meet financial criteria set out by the French government, leaving the event at risk of a deficit.

 The tournament was to be staged during October and November 2025.